rust-lang/book/nostarch/chapter05.md

 In one way, this program is better.
 Tuples let us add a bit of structure, and we’re now passing just one argument.
 But in another way, this version is less
-clear: tuples don’t name their elements, so we have to index into the parts of the tuple, making our calculation less obvious.
+clear: Tuples don’t name their elements, so we have to index into the parts of the tuple, making our calculation less obvious.

 Mixing up the width and height wouldn’t matter for the area calculation, but if